The Levels of Multicultural Interaction

 Cultural Level

 This is even more diverse.
-As Thomas Griggs would put it this is the realm of the one to many.
+As a mentor put it, this is the realm of the one to many.
 Depending on what culture you are looking at, it is the collective rules, values, beliefs, experiences, and history of the group.
-It can be as small as a workgroup, as large as human kind.
+It can be as small as a workgroup, as large as humankind.

-I look at each circle in our men's group as its own microculture where each one is different based on the adaptation of the larger cultural rules by the smaller group.
+I look at each circle as its own microculture, where each one is different based on the adaptation of the larger cultural rules by the smaller group.
 Another example is if you worked at a chain store or restaurant, each store or restaurant would have embedded in it its own microculture based on the personal and interpersonal experiences contained within it.
-Adaptation to the communities occur.
+Adaptation to the communities occurs.
 Language and history play a part.
 It all adds up.

 This is also the realm of the media.
 Look at national and local news and you will notice local differences from the national culture.